abredall/autolight/README.md

 autolight is a small C program that reads lux values from the ambient light sensor, and adjusts the screen and keyboard brightness accordingly.
 It is designed to be simple, lightweight, and customizable.

 ### Features
-- Dim screen when ambient light is low, and vice versa
+- Dim screen when ambient liaght is low, and vice versa
 - Brighten keyboard backlight when ambient light is low, and vice versa
 - Dim screen when laptop is unplugged
 - Set screen and keyboard brightness to 0 when laptop is closed